-Many of us have seen the headlines regarding British students taking illegally-sold, illegally-bought or off-label use pharmaceutical 'smart drugs'** in attempt to improve exam results.
+Many of us have seen the headlines regarding British students taking illegally-sold, illegally-bought pharmaceutical 'smart drugs'** sold online in an attempt to improve exam results.
 But what is the truth about 'pharmaceutical smart drugs' or 'natural nootropics' in British colleges and universities?
 Do pharmaceutical pills such as Modafinil, Ritalin or Noopept, when used as study drugs, work as 'smart drugs'?
 What do actual students have to say on the matter?
 Here we introduce the legal options i.e 'natural nootropics' such as BrainZyme.

 The pressure on students is increasing yearly, with student fees upwards of £27,000 for a 3 year degree, higher living costs and an increasingly competitive job market.
-When getting a good job or a job at all is reliant on the degree obtained, can you really blame students for trying smart drugs?
+When getting a good job or a job at all is reliant on the degree obtained, can you really blame students for buying smart drugs online?
 As a result, demand for cognitive enhancers among students is rising notably.

-Pharmaceutical 'smart drugs'/'smart pills' are now an every-day reality of student life today in the UK.
+Pharmaceutical 'smart drugs'/'smart pills' are now an every-day reality of student life today in the UK, with students often purchasing smart drugs online from shady 'pharmacies'.
 It is estimated that in 2016, some 10-15% of students worldwide are now using pharmaceutical ‘smart drugs' such as Ritalin or Modafinil, with the use of 'natural nootropics' seen as a new trend for 2017.

 However, the number of students taking pharmaceutical 'smart drugs’ in the UK seems to be higher.
 The Strathclyde Telegraph article entitled, "Smart drug warning for students" quotes a former dealer who stated the market is in a period of high growth, with a large number of customers being students.